GCruzJoa/Using-APIs/README.md

 # Using APIs
-Using a Sport Api with Xamarin Forms.
+Using a Sports Api with Xamarin Forms.

 ### API
 https://tipsscore.com/api/documentation